NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ### Commercial Use Requires License

-Enough Exploitation of Developers and Artists.
-If you are just looking for some free code and dont care to support Developers ... you are not welcome here !

 More and more developers are turning away from open-source.
 Because unpaid working hours have become a sad reality of open-source work.
 Please read https://medium.com/@kitze/github-stars-wont-pay-your-rent-8b348e12baed.

 Developers have families also.
 We have our bills to pay.